bingomanatee/gamegalaxy/README.md

 ## Related notes

-* The Node.js framework I use to manage the app is of my own creation -- see [http://wonderlandlabs.com/blog_folder/hive_mvc](My blog) for details
+* The Node.js framework I use to manage the app is of my own creation -- see [My blog](http://wonderlandlabs.com/blog_folder/hive_mvc) for details
 * The application proxies the giantbomb database to avoid cross platform issues and ultimately to cache results for faster throughput